Hiring Management and Professional Staff

 Step Two | Submit a Job Opening Request Form

-After the job profile is reviewed your HR Advisor will provide you with the placement, including the six digit Job Code that will be used to hire the job.
+After the job profile is reviewed HR Services will provide you with the placement, including the six digit Job Code that will be used to hire the job.
 You can then submit a Job Opening Request form with all the information you have collected.

 The purpose of the Job Opening Request (JOR) is to collect the information required to post the job and formally obtain the necessary financial approvals.
-Once approved, the job is posted by your Recruiter and the recruitment process begins.
+Once approved, the job is posted by the Recruitment Hiring and Onboarding Team and the recruitment process begins.

 Resources - Operating